mericbalgamis/Elastic_Search_React/README.md

 ## Usage

+The type of form varies for input and output types.<br>
 Load form and use datatypes.txt to write data and datatypes_output.txt to read data. <br>
 datatypes.txt of the fields are generic and any number of fields can be entered.
 For example, the sample form fields are as follows:<br>